 - Cervix Height: Cervix height is a universally used measure for finding the best cup for yourself.
 Our menstrual cup model 1 and 2 are ideal for most cervix lengths.
 For women with a high cervix, we suggest size 3 – but the diameter of this cup is small and it is only suitable for those who have not given birth and are under the age of 30.
 Our model 4 cup is ideal for anyone with a very low / low cervix.

-Now that you have a clear explanation of the different factors that go into deciding what size SochCup you should buy, take our SochCup quiz here.
+Now that you have a clear explanation of the different factors that go into deciding menstrual cup size, take our SochCup quiz here.
 Our quiz takes into account all the above-mentioned factors and recommends the best cup as per your input.
-If you have any doubts despite the quiz, feel free to drop us a message on our Instagram page @sochgreen or on Facebook.
+If you have any doubts despite the quiz, feel free to drop us a message on our Instagram page or on Facebook.

 If you would like to know how to measure your cervix, then watch this video: